-You shouldn’t let your horse rub on you even once in a while.
+You shouldn’t let your horse rub its head on you – not even once in a while!
 If your horse is able to do that sometimes, it won’t be fair to punish him at other times.
 You have to decide whether it’s okay or not and maintain that boundary.

 The same rule applies for pushing you.
 Nudging shouldn’t be tolerated, it’s just a softer form of pushing.
 It shouldn’t be okay one moment and not okay the next.
 If you want your horse’s respect, you’ll need to be absolutely consistent.

 When your horse starts to treat you like a subordinate, you need to restore your boundaries.

 What is the proper response when your horse starts to pass you while you’re leading?
 You need to tell your horse to back up.
 Your horse should back away easily with a lowered head.
 This is a sign of respecting authority.

 Establish Your Leadership

 🗣️🐴 You also need to train your horse that when you’re facing him, he shouldn’t step or move any of his body parts in your direction.
 When he’s invading your personal space, you have to make him move back.

 If you can make your horse move his feet, it means you’re in charge.